opencarecc/inpe/README.md

 In Pe' has been ideated and designed by communities living in the city of Milan (Italy), and developed by [WeMake](http://wemake.cc/) in the framework of the [opencare.cc](http://opencare.cc/) project.

-In Pe' is open source and released under a X license.
+In Pe' is open source.
+Please read below for licensing details.

 ## References
 * More info about the opencare.cc project can be found here <http://opencare.cc>